gecampbell/galliard.xyz/content/recipe/biscuits.md

 +++

+*Updated:* Now that I've been making these for a year or so, I've made a few small changes below.

 If you ever want to start an argument in a room full of chefs, just mention that you make your biscuits with water instead of milk.
 If you want to avoid that sort of public affray, however, but still